onap/multicloud-k8s/docs/kud_architecture.rst

 tasks required for configuring services like Multus, Virtlet and/or OVN.

-playbooks/configure-krd.yml
+playbooks/configure-kud.yml
 ***************************

-This ansible playbook collects the common actions among all the Kubernetes AddOns offered by the KRD.
+This ansible playbook collects the common actions among all the Kubernetes AddOns offered by the KUD.

-playbooks/krd-vars.yml
+playbooks/kud-vars.yml
 ************************

-This file centralizes the version numbers and source URLs used for different components offered by the KRD.
+This file centralizes the version numbers and source URLs used for different components offered by the KUD.
 Bumping a version requires extensive testing to ensure compatibility.

 setup.sh